Chakras and their meaning: the chakras explained

 Color: Violet or pure white

-Location: The crown of your head, pituitary gland
+Location: The crown of your head, top of your head, pituitary gland

 Symbol: A thousand petal lotus